A short-term roadmap can be found from the in-game menu.

 Current implementation:

-Technical Previous and alpha testing round 1: Learn about network programming and verify if the architecture chosen works in the Reentry Universe.
+Technical Preview and alpha testing round 2: Learn about network programming and verify if the architecture chosen works in the Reentry Universe.

 Co-op would be great for spacecrafts that supports more than one astronaut.
 This is something I wish to support in the future, and could be possible by using the Mission Control Live logic as the basis.
 More research has to be done in this field.